LEGO Batman: Legacy of the Dark Knight – How to Unlock Skills and Suits

 Common mistakes that slow Batcave progression

 • Treating skills and suits as one economy.
 They are not.
-Waynetech Cache tokens drive skills; studs drive store cosmetics.
+WayneTech Chips drive upgrades; studs drive store cosmetics.

 • Skipping cache cleanup after missions.
-This is the most efficient time to grab tokens because you still remember the route and puzzle spaces.
+That is the most efficient moment to grab Chips, while the route is still fresh.

 • Buying cosmetics before checking their source.
-Some missing slots are mission-based or bonus-content based, not store based.
+Some missing slots are story or bonus-content based, not store based.

 • Spreading upgrades too thin.
-Focus early tokens on the characters solving your current content, especially Batman.
+Focus early Chips on the characters solving your current content, especially Batman.

 • Assuming the Batcave display is only cosmetic.
-It is also your best tracker for what remains in each character category.
+It is also your best tracker for what remains in each character’s set.

-To progress the Batcave efficiently in LEGO Batman: Legacy of the Dark Knight, push story chapters to open the hub, collect Waynetech Caches for skill tokens, spend those at the upgrade workbench on your most-used characters first, and treat suit collection as a separate cleanup path built around mission rewards, Bat-Mite Store purchases, and bonus unlocks.
-If you keep those systems separate, the Batcave stops feeling confusing and starts functioning like the checklist hub it is supposed to be.
+To progress the Batcave efficiently in LEGO Batman: Legacy of the Dark Knight, push story chapters to open the hub, collect WayneTech Caches for Chips, spend them at the Workbench on your most-used characters’ signature gadgets first, and treat suit collection as a separate cleanup path built around story rewards, the Bat-Mite Store, and bonus unlocks.
+Keep the two tracks apart and the Batcave stops feeling confusing — it starts working like the checklist hub it is meant to be.

 F